Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 - SMTP uses <mark>persistent connection</mark>.
 - MTP requires each message, including the body of each message, to be in <mark>7-bit ASCII format</mark>.
-- A mail access protocol is used to transfer mail from the recipient’s mail server to the recipient’s user agent.
+- A mail access protocol is used to transfer mail from <mark>the recipient’s mail server to the recipient’s user agent</mark>.
 - There are currently a number of popular mail access protocols, including Post Office Protocol—Version 3 (POP3), Internet Mail Access Protocol (IMAP), and HTTP.

+> ## 2.3 DNS

-- The DNS protocol runs over UDP and uses port 53.
+- The DNS protocol runs over <mark>UDP</mark> and uses port 53.
 - How DNS works(approximately):
-  1. The user machine runs the client side of the DNS application.
-  2. The browser extracts the hostname,  from the URL and passes the hostname to the client side of the DNS application.
+  1. The browser extracts the <mark>hostname</mark>,  from the URL and passes the hostname to the client side of the DNS application.
-  3. The DNS client sends a query containing the hostname to a DNS server.
+  2. The DNS client sends a query containing the hostname to a <mark>DNS server</mark>.
-  4. The DNS client eventually receives a reply, which includes the IP address for the hostname.
+  3. The DNS client eventually receives a reply, which includes the IP address for the hostname.
-  5. Once the browser receives the IP address from DNS, it can initiate a TCP connection to the HTTP server process located at port 80 at that IP address
+  4. Once the browser receives the IP address from DNS, it can initiate a TCP connection to the HTTP server process located at port 80 at that IP address

-- the desired IP address is often cached in a “nearby” DNS server, which helps to reduce DNS network traffic as well as the average DNS delay.
+- The desired IP address is often cached in a “nearby” DNS server, which helps to reduce DNS network traffic as well as the average DNS delay.

 - DNS provides services such as:
   1. Host aliasing
   2. Mail server aliasing